gcp_bigquery

 Performance

-This output benefits from sending multiple messages in flight in parallel for improved performance.
-You can tune the max number of in flight messages (or message batches) with the field max_in_flight.
+output benefits from sending multiple messages in parallel for improved performance.
+You can tune the maximum number of in-flight messages (or message batches) with the field max_in_flight

-This output benefits from sending messages as a batch for improved performance.
-Batches can be formed at both the input and output level.
-You can find out more in this doc.
+This output also sends messages as a batch for improved performance.
+Redpanda Connect can form batches at both the input and output level.
+For more information, see Message Batching.

 Fields